hugaskardo/music-app/README.md

   Search by Artist Name, you will have to use capital letters, or just write part of the words Edit the Album info, double click and the new data will be "saved"

-  NOTES: remeber this app uses ember cli mirage, so you are not actually perserving any data.
+  NOTES: Remember this app uses ember cli mirage, so you are not actually perserving any data.

 ## Prerequisites